List of Doug episodes: Series overview

-Nickelodeon episodes (1991-94)
+Nickelodeon episodes (1991–1994)

 Season 1 (1991)

 In the closing credits for this season, two different pieces of music would play: the first piece would be taken from the second story in the episode, and during the last third, Porkchop would don headphones and listen to music from the first story, immediately drowning out the original background music and angering Doug.

 Unlike the other seasons, the Jumbo Pictures closing logo is different.
 It is still and takes place on a dark blue background.

 Season 2 (1992)

-Beginning with this season, only a single piece of music is played for the closing credits, though the animation is still the same until the fifth season.
+Beginning with this season, only a single piece of music is played during the closing credits, though the animation remains the same until the fifth season.

 Additionally, the more familiar Jumbo Pictures closing logo started to be used.

 This season is also one of the only two seasons to not have any full-length episodes.

 Season 3 (1993)

 Along with the second season, this season is one of the only two seasons to not have any full-length episodes.